simonewebdesign/webpack-code-splitting-demo/README.md

 The point is to have a faster initial loading time, at the expense of a slower experience later (plus having to display some kind of loading spinner).

+Note that Webpack's defaults are quite good and normally there should be no need to create chunks manually, but this really depends on how your dependency tree looks like.

 [code splitting]: https://webpack.js.org/guides/code-splitting/
 [lazy loading]: https://webpack.js.org/guides/lazy-loading/